Perspective | Philip Roth and the sympathetic biographer: This is how misogyny gets cemented in our culture

 There’s a fascinating discussion to be had in that anecdote, about balancing the demands of work and domesticity, about deciding who gets to be the genius and who has to be the housefrau.
 But Bailey apparently didn’t see it that way.
 What he apparently saw was a man under attack.

-And so what he wrote, over the course of 900 pages, was the story of a great man named Philip Roth, and a collection of women who were often either harpies or sexpots.
+And so what he wrote was the story of a great man named Philip Roth, and a collection of women who were often either harpies or sexpots.
 When Roth began “openly dating other people” while still married, Maggie’s “demands for his attention took more and more bizarre forms,” Bailey writes — as if trying to rekindle affection from a serially philandering spouse is nonsensical and strange.
 (For abundant other examples from the book, The New Republic’s review, titled, “Philip Roth’s Revenge Fantasy,” is a detailed and thoughtful analysis.)

 “Even at his worst, when [Roth] was ranting and raving at his ‘b---- of a wife,’ he was charming and funny and essentially benign,” Bailey told an interviewer with the Los Angeles Times.